 Commitment is the most crucial part of skateboarding, and it is also the scariest.
-I’ve noticed that most of the time there will be no shadow of doubt in my head that I can do a trick, but for some reason I am too afraid to commit.
-I end up rolling up to the stairs/rail/obstacle over and over again or I end up throwing myself down the thing with a bunch of half-hearted attempts that don’t really get me anywhere.
-Most of the time, my useless attempts are a part of a process that can lead to an eventual try where I can fully commit, and other times it doesn’t and I have to leave the spot feeling like a coward.
-Until I can fully commit to the trick, all my useless tries are just a waste of my time and energy, and I am just bringing pain to my body for basically no reason.
+There are times when there is no doubt at all in my head that I can do a trick, but for some reason I am too afraid to commit to it.
+I end up rolling up to the stairs/rail/obstacle over and over again and won’t even try, or I end up throwing myself down the thing with a bunch of half-hearted attempts that don’t really get me anywhere; popping my board off the stairs in an attempt to maybe commit and just kicking it away.
+There are times when my useless attempts are a part of a process that can lead to an eventual try where I can fully commit, and there are others when it doesn’t and I have to leave the spot feeling like a coward.
+Until I can fully commit to the trick, all my useless tries are just a waste of time and energy, and I am just bringing pain to my body for basically no reason.
 Sometimes I’ll have those days where I feel a little more fearless than usual and I can try things with full commitment right away, and I’ve noticed that not only do I waste a lot less time, but I usually walk away in a lot less pain as well.
 Commitment is the root of all progression, without it, we are either wasting our time with half-hearted attempts, or we are just being cowards and not even trying.

 One of my favorite parables of Jesus, is the parable of the sower (Matthew 13:1-23).
 In this parable Jesus describes four different responses that people have when they hear the word of God.
 The first response is with contempt and they ignore it completely, which is the equivalent to the skateboarder that can’t even work up the courage to attempt the trick; the second and third are similar, they respond with joy and give Christ a try, but their efforts end up being half-hearted with no solid commitment, and they end up losing heart and are unsuccessful.
 These two are the equivalent to the skateboarder that just gives half-hearted attempts hoping that it might turn into a fully committed effort, but it never does.
 The last response in the parable is a response of full commitment that leads to the person growing in Christ at an incredible rate and begins to accomplish a lot for the Kingdom of God.
-The skateboarders that find it easier to fully commit to those new and scary tricks are the ones that end up becoming the professionals and are the ones that progress at an incredible rate, and it is the same thing for the people that choose to follow Christ with all their heart and are fully committed everyday.
+The skateboarders that find it easier to fully commit to those new and scary tricks are the ones that end up becoming the professionals and are the ones that progress at an incredible rate.
+It is the same thing for the people that choose to follow Christ with all their heart and are fully committed everyday.
 If we want to accomplish a lot and become a “professional” of sorts, we have to fully commit every time there is an opportunity to progress and push ourselves.
-The harder we push ourselves and the more we are able to commit everything we have, the more we will grow and be successful.
+The harder we push ourselves and the more we are able to commit everything we have and overcome our fears or whatever is holding us back, the more we will grow and be successful.